 Based on data from the U.S. Environmental Protection Agency (EPA), the typical household uses around 300 gallons of water daily, with outdoor use accounting for about 30 percent.
 This number may even be higher during the summertime, where nearly 70 percent of an average household’s daily water consumption occurs outdoors.
+This blog illustrates some simple and effective ways to conserve water outdoors to save water and reduce your water bill.

-Additionally, it is estimated that 9 billion gallons of water are used for landscape irrigation per day.
+It is estimated that 9 billion gallons of water are used for landscape irrigation per day.
 Experts believe that nearly half of this figure is wasted due to poor irrigation systems, overwatering, evaporation, and much more.

 #1 Inspect Your Sprinklers